Alveo presentation, Open Repositories 2014

 on the data stored in the vLab.
 Annotations are attached to points or regions in the text, audio or video data (represented as start/end points) and may contain a simple label or a complex feature structure.
 Example annotations might mark a speaker turn in a dialogue, a headline in a text file or a individual phoneme in a speech recording.
 Researchers generate annotations manually and automatically and there are many diverse file formats and tools that work with them.
 The vLab implements the DADA Annotation Store15 which represents annotations in RDF and provides a general model that unifies many styles of annotation.
 The API currently exposes a basic feed of annotations for each item.
 In the future, we expect to build comprehensive annotation query services on top of this annotation store.

-Hydra which is Ruby on Rails framework wrapping:
+This project uses a number of open source components to scaffold the lab including Hydra which is Ruby on Rails framework wrapping:

 Apache Solr and blacklight